gravityplus/Gravity-Forms-Stripe/readme.md

 *available only with [More Stripe here](https://gravityplus.pro/gravity-forms-stripe)

 ## Requirements
-* WordPress 3.6, tested up to 3.7.1, Multisite as well
+* WordPress 3.6, tested up to 3.8.1, Multisite as well
 * PHP 5.3
-* Gravity Forms 1.7.11 - [Grab a license](http://naomicbush.com/getgravityforms "purchase Gravity Forms!") if you don't already have one
+* Gravity Forms 1.8.1 - [Grab a license](http://naomicbush.com/getgravityforms "purchase Gravity Forms!") if you don't already have one
 * [Stripe](https://stripe.com) account

 ## Support
 * Although I am unable to provide free support, **full, paid support is available at [gravity+](https://gravityplus.pro)**.
 I am very happy to help.
 * Also, neither Gravity Forms nor Stripe provides support for this plugin.
-* If you think you've found a bug, feel free to contact me.
+* If you think you've found a bug, or you're not sure if you need to purchase support, feel free to [contact me](https://gravityplus.pro/).

 ## Current Limitations
 * Cannot have Stripe Add-On "activated" at the same time as Authorize.Net or PayPal Pro Add-Ons